“Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

 - They provide that attachments and exhibits must include as part of the agreement.

-Also Read: What is Identity Circles and Value Circles? – Definition, Setup, and More
+Also Read: What are Identity Circles and Value Circles? – Definition, Setup, and More